-- Partner: Al-Azhar Care

-- Amount provided: RM100,000
+- Partner: Al-Azhar Care - Amount provided: RM100,000

-- Postnatal knowledge care and skills for 10 female youths

 This pilot project by Al-Azhar Care upskilled and trained 10 underprivileged female youths from Terengganu on postnatal knowledge and care skills.
 The goal is to shift the economic profile of these targeted youths and increase their employability and entrepreneurship potential in order to contribute to their household income.